 Applicants must be from select counties in Georgia and South Carolina.
 Recipients must maintain a 3.0 cumulative grade point average to renew the scholarship.
 Applicants must complete an online application and submit high school and/or college transcripts, SAT and/or ACT scores, two letters of recommendations and a copy of their parent’s 1040 or 1040-EZ form.
 Students must also complete an essay based on the topics in the application and a financial need statement.

 You can learn more about the Watson Brown Foundation here.

-The Woodrow Wilson Teaching Fellowship provides scholarships to individuals in a Science, Technology, Engineering and Math (STEM) program who agree to teach at the secondary school level in Georgia, Indiana or New Jersey.
-The awards are available to undergraduates, recent college graduates, midcareer professionals and retirees who had careers in STEM fields.
+The awards are available to undergraduates, recent college graduates, mid-career professionals, and retirees who had careers in STEM fields.
 The scholarships assist with admission to a graduate degree program at a partner university as well as preparation for teacher certification.
-The fellowship comes with a $30,000 to $32,000 stipend with tuition arrangements that vary per campus.
+The fellowship comes with a $30,000-$32,000 stipend with tuition arrangements that vary per campus.
 Fellows must agree to teach for at least three years in an urban or rural school district.

-You can learn more about the Woodrow Wilson Teaching Fellowships here.
+You can learn more about the WW Teaching Fellowships here.